Augustin, Vucevic lead Magic past Wizards 122-101

 TIP-INS

-Magic: Coach Steve Clifford said the passing of longtime NBA commissioner David Stern was enormous.
+Magic: Clifford said the passing of longtime NBA commissioner David Stern was enormous.
 “Just a brilliant man.
 And they say a sign of leadership is not just that you have a definitive vision, but that other people will follow your lead.
 And certainly, that’s what he did.”
 Clifford said. … F Aaron Gordon was out for the second straight game with a sore left Achilles.

 UP NEXT: